How to Get a PUC Certificate for a Bike?

 What is the Validity of the PUC Certificate for the Bike?

 The validity of the Pollution Under Control Certificate varies for new and old two-wheelers.
-The certificate is valid for 1 year for new bikes, while for old bikes it is for 6 months.
+The certificate is valid for 1 year for new bikes, while for older bikes, it is valid for 6 months.

 What are the Permissible Levels for New Bikes?